 Integrated and effective planning should occur for the development of all community infrastructure projects and attempts must be made to comply with the principles set out in this policy wherever possible.
-This policy should be applied whenever planning for new or ungraded community facilities or for proposed changes of use of existing Council facilities.
+This policy should be applied whenever planning for new or upgraded community facilities or for proposed changes of use of existing Council facilities.

 This policy will inform the process of community infrastructure development and an integrated approach to the overall planning, delivery and management of community services, activities and facilities across Council.
-The policy aligns with sector-wide best practice approaches to community facility planning and ensures that consideration of the community demand for services, Council's role, models for delivery of services and population forecasting are key elements of the community infrastructure planning process.
+The policy aligns with sector-wide best practice approaches to community facility planning and ensures that there is consideration of:

+- Community demand for services:

+- Council's role;

+- Models for delivery of services; and,

+- Population forecasting;